flexera-public/policy_sdk/cmd/fpt/README.md

   Example: fpt run max_snapshots.pt regions=us-east-1,us-west-2 max_snapshot_count=100

+  -C, --credentials=CREDENTIALS ...
+                         Credentials is the map of name and credential used to launch the policy.
+Credentials must be of the form "--credentials <name1>=<value1> --credentials <name2>=<value2>".
   -n, --no-log           Do not print policy execution log.
   -k, --keep             Keep applied policy running at end, for inspection in UI.
 Normally policy is terminated at the end.
   -r, --run-escalations  If set, escalations will be run.
 Normally dry_run is set to avoid running any escalations.